Jwychor/EZ_Factor_Analysis/README.md

 # Important
 Only works in R version >= 3.6.2.
-Dataframes to be analyzed must be in the global environment prior to startup.

 # Usage and Description
 The following code will install and instiatiate the dashboard in R Studio.